dionmes/robot01/README.md

 ![Robot image](./img/robot01.png)

 A customized Robosapien Agentic / LLM powered robot.
-This is a hobby project on trying out ESP32 microcontrollers while at the same time looking at possibilities for hooking up (local) LLM's to control hardware via Agentic software (Langchain).
+This is a hobby project to try out ESP32 microcontrollers while at the same time looking at possibilities for hooking up (local) LLM's to control hardware via Agentic software (Langchain).

 - **Hardware**
 	- Robosapien V1 (replaced all electronics, including motor control)